rd-alliance-ddri/research-data-switchboard/README.md

 Compiling and Running loaders
 ---

-There is three Loader projects, and they all need to be compiled and runned once from project folder.
-To do that, please execute (from a v1 folder):
+There is three Loader projects, and they all need to be compiled and run once from project folder.
+To do that, please execute (from v1 folder):

 	$ mkdir jars
 	$ cd src/Loaders/arc_loader